Jakobovski/AP-Fly/CONTRIBUTE.md

 ## Before creating a pull request
-1. Make sure you add tests to `/test/ap-fly-spec.js` that test your changes.
+1. Make sure you add tests to `/test/apfly-spec.js` that test your changes.
 To run tests `grunt test`.
-2. If appropriate update the README to reflect your changes.
+2. If appropriate update the README and documentation to reflect your changes.
 3. Run `grunt build` to minify and create a `dist` version of your changes.
 4. If appropriate update the demo in /demo/.
-5. The project maintainer will update the Plunker demo that is linked in README.md as needed.